reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 - MyCoolApps.UnitTests (tests)
 ```

-* Install `reactiveui` into your portable class library, platform library, application and tests.
+* Install `ReactiveUI` into your portable class library, platform library, application and tests.
-* Install `reactiveui-androidsupport` into your application.
+* Install `ReactiveUI.AndroidSupport` into your application (NOTE: at time of writing, this package is missing from NuGet).
-* Install `reactiveui-events` into your portable class library and application.
+* Install `ReactiveUI.Events` into your portable class library and application.
-* Install `reactiveui-testing` into your tests.
+* Install `ReactiveUI.Testing` into your tests.

 # Xamarin iOS